Zero-Trust Architecture with Caddy

 }

 Note that to adapt the Caddyfile, your existing Caddy binary must support the postgres-storage module.
 If it doesn’t, you may exclude it from the Caddyfile and manually add the storage configuration to the produced JSON, similar to what we will do for the custom configuration of the tls app.
-Here’s the JSON produced from adapting the earlier Caddyfile and placing the varibales where they vary:
+Here’s the JSON produced from adapting the earlier Caddyfile and placing the variables where they vary:

 1